surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Thumbnail

-Click on thumbnail option to upload thumbnail for report or dashboard. you can also browse an image from local system.
+Click on <b>Thumbnail</b> option you will be navigated to upload thumbnail for report or dashboard. you can also browse an image from local system.

 ## Set Home Page